- How much DWI experience does the lawyer have?

 These textbooks are designed to educate the lawyer on changes in DWI laws and to assist them in increasing their trial skills and techniques.
 Many lawyers consider these two books an essential resource for DWI defense, and agree that an attorney cannot do a competent job of defending people accused of DWI without them.
 A lawyer who is serious about winning your DWI case should have copies of both.

 These publications are also designed to educate lawyers on changes in DWI laws and gives in-depth analysis of important rulings on DWI cases from across the nation.
 Many valuable hints and strategies are obtained from keeping up to date with these publications.

-To the average defense lawyer, a breath test above the legal limit means "plead guilty" from the beginning, even though they will not tell you this until after the fee has been paid.
+To the average defense lawyer, a breath test above the legal limit means "plead guilty" from the beginning, even though he or she will not tell you this until after the fee has been paid.
 To a true DWI defense attorney, a failed breath test in no way means you are, or will be found, guilty.

-Especially in a case involving a failed breath test, the lawyer's understanding of how the breath test machine works, the philosophy behind breath testing, and how alcohol is absorbed and eliminated from the body is often the difference between a guilty and Not Guilty verdict.
-If you are serious about being found Not Guilty, it is a must that your lawyer be very knowledgeable about alcohol and the human body and its affect on breath testing.
+Especially in a case involving a failed breath test, the lawyer's understanding of how the breath test machine works, the philosophy behind breath testing, and how alcohol is absorbed and eliminated from the body are often the difference between a guilty and not guilty verdict.
+If you are serious about being found not guilty, it is a must that your lawyer be very knowledgeable about alcohol and the human body and its affect on breath testing.